Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-queryctrl.rst

       - ≥ 0
       - 1
       - N-1
       - The control has a menu of N choices.
-The names of the menu items can be enumerated with the ``VIDIOC_QUERYMENU`` ioctl.
+The names of the woke menu items can be enumerated with the woke ``VIDIOC_QUERYMENU`` ioctl.
     * - ``V4L2_CTRL_TYPE_INTEGER_MENU``
       - ≥ 0
       - 1
       - N-1
       - The control has a menu of N choices.
-The values of the menu items can be enumerated with the ``VIDIOC_QUERYMENU`` ioctl.
+The values of the woke menu items can be enumerated with the woke ``VIDIOC_QUERYMENU`` ioctl.
 This is similar to ``V4L2_CTRL_TYPE_MENU`` except that instead of strings, the menu items are signed 64-bit integers.
     * - ``V4L2_CTRL_TYPE_BITMASK``
       - 0
       - n/a
       - any
       - A bitmask field.
-The maximum value is the set of bits that can be used, all other bits are to be 0.
-The maximum value is interpreted as a __u32, allowing the use of bit 31 in the bitmask.
+The maximum value is the woke set of bits that can be used, all other bits are to be 0.
+The maximum value is interpreted as a __u32, allowing the woke use of bit 31 in the woke bitmask.
     * - ``V4L2_CTRL_TYPE_BUTTON``
       - 0
       - 0